 - Trunk – the chest, tummy, and back.

 Here are the most common childhood rashes.
 Read through them to see if any seem to match your child’s rash.
 If not, then the following section may help you identify the rash.
-None of these 5 rashes warrants an urgent page to your doctor, unless you feel your child is unusually ill.
+None of these 5 rashes warrants an urgent page to your doctor unless you feel your child is unusually ill.

-The welts can be small or very large, round or irregularly shaped, single or clustered together and over-lapping.
+The welts can be small or very large, round or irregularly shaped, single or clustered together, and over-lapping.
 They usually itch, but not always.
-Hives are caused by the body having an allergic reaction to a variety of things including foods, medications, external irritants such as soap, detergent, clothing material, or grass.
+Hives appear when the body has an allergic reaction to a variety of things.
+Variables such as foods, medications, external irritants such as soap, detergent, clothing material, or grass can cause an allergic reaction.
 Children can also get hives during a normal illness such as a cold or fever.
 Because this is an allergic reaction, you need to observe your child for other signs of a severe allergic reaction such as throat tightness, wheezing, breathing difficulty, or persistent vomiting.
 Go to the ER if these happen.
-For a full discussion click on Hives.
 The standard treatment for hives is Benadryl.
-Click on it for dosing.

-In older children it usually affects the front of the knees and outside of elbows.
-In can also appear on the trunk, face, hands and feet.
-Your child can have as little as one patch, or dozens.
+In older children, it usually affects the front of the knees and outside of elbows.
+In can also appear on the trunk, face, hands, and feet.
+Your child can have as little as one patch or dozens.
 Eczema can either be a short-lived temporary reaction to something in your child’s environment, or it can be a chronic condition lasting for years.
-The diagnosis and treatment of eczema is extremely involved.
-Click on Eczema for a full discussion.
+The diagnosis and treatment of childhood eczema is extremely involved.
 The standard treatment is hydrocortisone cream 1%, over the counter.

-- Viral illness – the most common rash suddenly appearing on your child is rash due to a variety of viruses.
-Some viruses can be easily identified, including chicken pox, fifth disease, and roseola.
-Most viruses, however, do not cause their own specific type of rash as chicken pox does.
+It’s common for a viral rash to appear out of the blue.
+There is a variety of viruses that can cause this type of rash.
+Some viruses are easily identifiable such as chickenpox, fifth disease, and roseola.
+Most viruses, however, do not cause their own specific type of rash as chickenpox does.
 These generic viral rashes can have many different appearances, such as lacy or pimply, raised or flat, bumps, spots, or blotches, and they often (but not always) start on the trunk, and then spread to the extremities.
 The most important thing to understand here is that if your child has a fever or is not feeling well, and breaks out in one of these generic rashes, then it is probably a harmless virus and nothing to worry about.